 Mayday, mayday!
 Is that how you feel when looking over JMeter?
 No worries.
-On this particular May day (see how I did that?), we'll get you through your first JMeter script creation.
+We wrote the following as a blog post on a particular May day (see how we did that?), and we are happy to get you through your first JMeter script creation.

 Apache JMeter is a great tool for doing performance testing of web-applications, but it may seem a tad bit tricky when looking it over for the first time.
 In this post we'll show you how to create your first Jmeter script from scratch.